SamaritanOC/Bookmark-Ninja/README.md

 This tool was built for and extracted from [The Samaritan Project](https://buymeacoffee.com/thesamaritanproject) — a build-in-public, self-hosted, multi-agent OSINT and intelligence research platform built on OpenClaw running on Parrot OS bare metal.

-Samaritan runs 11 specialized investigation agents.
+Samaritan is an OSINT automation platform that runs 11 specialized investigation agents.
 Bookmark Ninja is the pipeline that feeds its 1,900+ entry intelligence source library across 246 categories.
 This is one of several internal tools extracted and open sourced from a production AI investigation platform.

 Support The Samaritan Project at [buymeacoffee.com/thesamaritanproject](https://buymeacoffee.com/thesamaritanproject)